Prince Philip car crash: 'Blood on my hands' - Witness pulled Duke free from crash

 A barrister has told how he pulled the Duke of Edinburgh from the wreckage of his Land Rover as he shouted "My legs!" after crashing into a Kia carrying two women and a baby.

-Roy Warne, 75, said Prince Philip, 97, told police he had been 'dazzled by the sun' at a T-junction before the collision near Sandringham in Norfolk.
+Roy Warne, 75, said Prince Philip, 97, told police he had been "dazzled by the sun" at a T-junction before the collision near Sandringham Estate in Norfolk.

-He was first on the scene of the accident and helped free the "conscious" but "disorientated" royal from the car as it lay on its side.
+He was first on the scene of the accident and helped free the "conscious" but "disorientated" royal from his Land Rover as it lay flipped on its side.

-He told The Sun: "I looked down and had the Prince's blood on my hands.
-All I could think is, thank goodness there wasn't more."
+Warne told The Sun: "I looked down and had the Prince's blood on my hands.
+All I could think is, 'thank goodness there wasn't more'."

-Prince Philip is "conscious but very shocked and shaken" after a dramatic crash near his Sandringham Estate, which left two women in the other vehicle in hospital and the Land Rover he was driving on its side in a crumpled heap.
+Prince Philip was left "conscious but very shocked and shaken" after the dramatic crash, which left two women in the other vehicle in hospital.

+Warne said he had gone to the Kia first because smoke was coming from the vehicle and he heard a baby screaming.

+"Once myself and another chap had managed to pull the baby out, I went to the overturned car," he told The Sun.

-The Queen is by his side following the collision which happened just after 3pm Thursday local time when he pulled out of a driveway onto the A149 in Babingley, Norfolk which leads to the royal grounds.
+The Queen is by the duke's side following the collision which happened just after 3pm Thursday local time when he pulled out of a driveway onto the A149 in Babingley, Norfolk which leads to the royal grounds.

-The Queen is reportedly by her 97-year-old husband's side following reports that the Prince rolled his Land Rover after being "T-boned" by a Kia when he pulled out in front of it.

-The occupants of the people-mover-style Kia were two women who were taken to Queen Elizabeth Hospital with minor injuries and cuts.
+The occupants of the people-mover-style Kia were two women and a baby who were taken to Queen Elizabeth Hospital with minor injuries and cuts.
 They have since been discharged.

 Prince Philip and the female Kia driver were breathalysed at the scene and both gave negative readings.